pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 ### Compatibility

 You can create an application from scratch by importing a repository or you can use the Pantheon starter kit templates to develop a decoupled site.
-Use the starter kits to create:

-* A server-side rendered applications with Next.js and Drupal

-* A static site generated site with Gatsby and WordPress

 You can also create a site without a CMS.
 Create a site from scratch by importing the repository and using Next.js or Gatsby as the static site generator.

-The versions that are supported are as follows:
+The versions that are supported include:

 |  Tooling   |      Version    |
 |  :---:     |       :---:     |